skickham/Projects/README.md

 # Projects
-A repository for my NYCDSA and personal projects
+A repository for my personal mini-projects

+# JCPenny
+Playing around with JCPenny data using maps

+# Scraping Projects
+Practice with scrapy on google app website and others